martinrotter/textosaurus/README.md

     - can display **ligatures** (tested with Fira Code on GNU/Linux and Windows),
     - simple find/replace functionality, which allows you to:
         * search forward/backward for plain string or regular expression (ECMAScript),
-        * display number of occurrences of search phrase in a document.
+        * display number of occurrences of search phrase in a document,
     - switchable EOL mode for new documents,
     - EOL mode auto-detection,
     - **syntax highlighting** for many text formats,